 And then, something went wrong.

 Just a few days before their departure, the couple received an apologetic e-mail from the tour operator, explaining that it had encountered “unexpected software problems” that had caused it to overbook flights with its preferred airline.
-Their Turkey trip had been canceled.
+They canceled their Turkey trip.
 AET offered them a new tour or a full refund — a refund that, in their case and several others, took far longer than expected to arrive.

 This incident and others like it underscore the importance of researching a tour before booking and knowing who will help if things go sideways, as they sometimes do.